In a world where you can fix almost anything with a do-it-yourself video on YouTube, you might think curing your own illness would be a piece of cake.

 In 10 cases, children died.

-On top of the dangers of some homeopathic remedies, there’s little evidence that they’re effective treatments for any condition.
+On top of the dangers of some homeopathic remedies, there’s

 The United Kingdom’s National Health Service recently decided to stop using government funds to pay for homeopathic treatments.